Risingson/eveeyedocs/docs/adchange.md

 New users still see a nag-banner while those of you having purchased to remove nag-banners don't.

-I am very sorry i had to take this move to maintain a server backend system in the future.<br>
+I hope you understand this move to maintain a server backend system in the future.<br>
 If you got questions don't hesitate to contact support@eveeye.com<br>

 Best Regards<br>